formalizator/Ctrl-Arch-Elite/ADRs/ADR13 No sms notificaions.md

 ## Context

-Based on list of all functional and non-functional [requirements](../0_Requirements/03_Requirements.md), there is no requests for SMS notifications.
+Based on list of all functional and non-functional [requirements](../0_Requirements/03_Requirements.md), there are no implicit requests for SMS notifications.
 For mobile devices, push notifications are requested.
 We should also provide cost-optimised solution.